 Because of the abundance of on-street parking throughout downtown, it is difficult to define a specific location for on-street parking along the curb face.
 In an ideal setting, on-street parking would be the central use along a block, buffered by loading zones or taxi stands.
 However, in some locations it may be necessary to locate on-street spaces at the end of a block to account for transit loading or commercial vehicle loading.
-In other locations, especially in evening operations, it may be necessary to locate on-street parking valet parking operations.
+In other locations, especially in evening operations, it may be necessary to locate on-street parking on the end of blocks, buffering valet parking operations.